 - To intensify efforts, particularly those outlined in the Oslo Action Plan, to ensure that Article 5 is fully implemented as soon as possible, while acknowledging local, national and regional circumstances in its practical implementation.

-The Committee will fulfil its purpose by providing feedback to States Parties having submitted information on “the location of all mined areas that contain, or are suspected to contain, anti-personnel mines” and on mine clearance programmes as well as their results.
-Furthermore, the Committee will ensure, as agreed to by the States Parties that “a cooperative engagement of Article 5 implementing States Parties continues after requests have been granted.”
+- To provide feedback to States Parties having submitted information on “the location of all mined areas that contain, or are suspected to contain, anti-personnel mines” and on mine clearance programmes as well as their results.
+Furthermore, the Committee is to ensure, as agreed to by the States Parties that, “a cooperative engagement of Article 5 implementing States Parties continues after requests have been granted.”

-Each year, the Committee on Article 5 Implementation will select a Chair among the States Parties serving the second year of their two-year terms.
-The Chair will be responsible for convening and chairing meetings, issuing communications on behalf of the Committee and directing the Implementation Support Unit to assist the work of the Committee.
+- A Chair is selected yearly among the States Parties serving the second year of their two-year terms.
+The Chair is responsible for convening and chairing meetings, issuing communications on behalf of the Committee and directing the Implementation Support Unit to assist the work of the Committee.

-The Committee on Article 5 Implementation may draw from the working methods established in 2008 by the Article 5 Analysing Group, including by placing a heavy emphasis on cooperation with States Parties in the process of implementing Article 5 and by drawing upon expert input as required.
+- Draw, as needed, from the working methods established in 2008 by the Article 5 Analysing Group, including by placing a heavy emphasis on cooperation with States Parties in the process of implementing Article 5 and by drawing upon expert input as required.
 The Committee is to strive to reach general agreement in all aspects of its work.

-- Increase and strengthen coordination with other Committees, including by examining implementation by States Parties in a more holistic manner, including by considering the submission of joint conclusions on the status of implementation of the Convention by States Parties at the Meetings of the States Parties / Review Conferences.
+- Increase and strengthen coordination with other Committees, including by examining implementation by States Parties in a more holistic manner, and by considering the submission of joint conclusions on the status of implementation of the Convention by States Parties at the Meetings of the States Parties or Review Conferences.